TimMcN/pyastro_gimp3/README.md

-Gimp-Python - allows the writing of Gimp plugins in Python.

- Pyastro-Add-Copyright-Mark - Adds a copyright mark to an image.
  Copyright (C) 2021  Bill Smith -- Updated to Gimp3 TM

  Redistribution and use in source and binary forms, with or without modification,